 FOSTER HOMES ARE CRUCIAL TO SUCCESS!

-Not only are foster homes vital to a rescue's ability to pull more dogs off death row, they are instrumental in rehabilitating dogs that may never have experienced life as a family member inside a home.
+Not only are foster homes vital to a rescue's ability to pull more dogs off death row, but they are also instrumental in rehabilitating dogs that may never have experienced life as a family member inside a home.

-Rescue dogs depend on their foster families to help make the transition from living as a stray on the streets or alone in a shelter, to adjusting into a home environment.
-Foster homes provide them the stability of familiarity, structure, and security.
+Rescue dogs depend on their foster families to help make the transition from living as a stray on the streets or alone in a shelter, to adjusting to a home environment.
+Foster homes provide them with the stability of familiarity, structure, and security.
 All of which the dog has lost due to the variety of circumstances that brought him or her into rescue.

 Rescue dogs have lost all that is home to them!

-As a foster care giver you will be asked to provide:
+As a foster caregiver, you will be asked to provide:

 1) A crate for safe confinement during the times you must be away from home (HBR does have some crates available to borrow)